 Measured Uplink This displays the detected uplink speed.

 Speed:

-- Manual Uplink Speed: The speed at which data can be transferred from the router to your ISP.
+Manual Uplink Speed: The speed at which data can be transferred from the router to your ISP.
 This is determined by your ISP.
 ISP's often speed as a download/upload pair.
 For example, 1.5Mbits/284Kbits.
 Using this example, you would enter 284.
-Alternatively you can test your uplink speed with a service such as speedtest.net. - QoS Engine Rules: A QoS Engine Rule identifies a specific message flow and assigns a priority to that flow.
+Alternatively you can test your uplink speed with a service such as speedtest.net.

+Alternatively you can test your uplinks peed with a service such as speedtest.
+He to that flow.
 For most applications, automatic classification will be adequate, and specific QoS Engine Rules will not be required.